Birdwatcher's Diary™

 A note on maps

-To create a Google map of your sightings which can be viewed by yourself or anyone else, one way is to output a GMap file as described above, and to then, as described in the next section, upload that file to Google under your own Google Maps account.
+To create a Google map of your sightings which can be viewed by yourself or anyone else, one way is to output a Google Map file as described above, and to then, as described in the next section, upload that file to Google under your own Google Maps account.
 Such maps are "permanent," or as permanent as Google allows them to be.
-However to include maps with listserve or Facebook postings, we need a way to generate such maps "on the fly," without requiring you to go through those two upload steps.
+However to include maps with listserve or Facebook postings or tweets, we need a way to generate such maps "on the fly," without requiring you to go through those two upload steps.
 To do that, the software uploads a Google map file to our website (stevenscreek.com), and then generates a URL which points Google to that file to generate its map.
-To the reader of your listserve or Facebook posting, the end result is identical.
+To the reader of your listserve or Facebook posting or tweet, the end result is identical.
 However, because we are a small company, unlike Google, we can't guarantee that we can leave that file on our website indefinitely.
 Depending on the number of users taking advantage of this feature, we may need to delete them after a few months or perhaps a year.
-Since no one will likely be reading your listserve email or Facebook post a week or two from now, much less three months or a year from now, we don't anticipate this being a serious problem.
+Since no one will likely be reading your listserve email or Facebook post or tweet a week or two from now, much less three months or a year from now, we don't anticipate this being a serious problem.
 If you want a permanent map that you can refer to forever, just use the method described above (and then below) to generate your own map.

-You can input two different kinds of lists into the program — a Master List of birds (which might be a complete list of birds for the state or country you are visiting, or a shorter list of expected birds), and a list of Old Sightings recorded by Birdwatcher's Diary (or just output from a spreadsheet or database in which you had been maintaining records of old sightings).
-The settings on the screen determine what you are doing.
+Format: You can input five different kinds of files into the program from this screen— a Master List of birds (which might be a complete list of birds for the state or country you are visiting, or a shorter list of expected birds), a list of Old Sightings recorded by Birdwatcher's Diary (or just output from a spreadsheet or database in which you had been maintaining records of old sightings), a Photo, a Locations File, or a Phrase List File (typically these last two will be files that you are simply transferring from another device).

 Note that this Filename is not the same as the one used for output, and the format table is not the same as the one used for output.
 Even though in both cases they appear in the same place on the screen, there are separate input and output filenames, and separate input and output format tables.